Spacetimes with no position drift: Motivation and summary

 In Sec. \ref{SNT}, the semi-null tetrad defined at a point by an observer velocity $u^{\alpha}$ and a past-directed null vector $p^{\alpha}$ \cite{KoKo2018} is described.
 Formulae are given for the tetrad ${e_i}^{\alpha}$, the inverse tetrad ${e^i}_{\alpha}$, the scalar metric $\eta_{i j}$, the inverse scalar metric $\eta^{i j}$, and for the tetrad components of $u^{\alpha}$ and $p^{\alpha}$.

 In Sec. \ref{posdrift}, the position drift formulae are quoted from \cite{KoKo2018} and explained.

-In Sec. \ref{implizerdri} and Appendix A it is shown that if the cosmic matter is a perfect fluid and the metric obeys the Einstein equations with this fluid as a source, then zero drift in the KK sense implies zero Weyl tensor.
+In Sec. \ref{implizerdri} it is noted that zero drift by the HP definition is a necessary condition for zero drift by the KK definition.
+Then, in the same section and Appendix A it is shown that if the cosmic matter is a perfect fluid and the metric obeys the Einstein equations with this fluid as a source, then zero drift in the KK sense implies zero Weyl tensor.

-All conformally flat perfect fluid metrics are known \cite{Step1967,Step2003}.
-It is shown in Sec. \ref{conflat} that they are drift-free in the KK sense without any additional conditions.
-Thus, zero Weyl tensor is also a sufficient condition for zero drift in a perfect fluid cosmological model.
+All conformally flat perfect fluid metrics are known, they are the Stephani metrics \cite{Step1967,Step2003}.
+It is shown in Sec. \ref{conflat} and Appendix B that they obey Eqs. (\ref{5.5}) and (\ref{4.4}), which are other necessary conditions for the KK zero drift.

 In Sec. \ref{Szek} it is shown that the Szekeres metrics are drift-free in the KK sense only in the Friedmann limit.
-This agrees with the result of \cite{KrBo2011} for the class I Szekeres metrics.
+This agrees with the result of Ref. \cite{KrBo2011}.

 In Sec. \ref{Perlick} it is shown that the KB definition of zero drift \cite{KrBo2011,Kras2011} coincides with HP's \cite{HaPe1988}.
-It is also shown that the HP definition applied to the expanding Stephani metric leads to the same subcase as the KB definition.
+It is also verified that the HP definition applied to the expanding Stephani metric leads to the same (axially symmetric) subcase as the KB definition.

-Finally, in Sec. \ref{compa} the relations between the HP, KB and KK approaches are explained and discussed in more detail.
+In Sec. \ref{compa} the relations between the HP, KB and KK approaches and their applications to the Stephani metric are explained and discussed in more detail, and displayed in a diagram.

 Section \ref{summa} contains a brief summary of all the results.